top of page

 Dyslexia has nothing to do with intelligence.
 Many bright, capable children have dyslexia, and with the right support, they can thrive.
 If your child has recently been diagnosed or you’re beginning to notice these signs, know that you’re not alone.
 Early understanding and structured, research-based instruction can make a meaningful difference, helping children grow into confident, successful learners.

-What is the Orton-Gillingham approach?
+What is Orton-Gillingham?

 bottom of page